Bryan & College Station Child Custody Attorney

 - Speak with the child's doctor, dentist, or other medical professional

-Even in a joint managing conservatorship, however, a judge may award one parent the exclusive right to make certain decisions, depending on various factors.
+- Joint Managing Conservatorship - a judge may award one parent the exclusive right to make certain decisions, depending on various factors.
 In these cases, a judge will make sure both parents understand which rights they share and which are exclusive to one parent.

 Mandatory Parenting Classes